Hypercontext/linkifyjs/README.md

 #### linkify.tokenize _(str)_

-Internal method used to perform lexicographical analysis on the given string and output the resulting array tokens.
+Internal method used to perform lexicographical analysis on the given string and output the resulting token array.

 **Params**